ayten21/ayten21/README.md

 <h2 align="center">
-I'm an Enthusiast  Data Science 💻!
+I'm Data Science enthusiast 💻!
 </h2>

 An important way to be successful in any field is to constantly research and develop yourself.
 That's why I like to research the latest articles on Data Science, Machine Learning, Artificial Neural Networks.
 I prefer to spend time meeting new people and expanding my network.
 In addition, I am eager to discover new things, write new articles, work on different projects.